Crisis Services

 What are the hours of operation for the Crisis Line?

-If you feel that you or someone you love is an immediate danger to self or others, call 911.
-Remember to mention that the person is suffering from a mental illness.
+If you think someone is going to hurt themselves or others, call 911 right away.
+Remember to mention that the person has a mental illness.

 Is my mental health care confidential?

-We comply with state and federal rules and regulations regarding patient confidentiality, which will be further discussed once treatment begins.
+MCCMH complies with state and federal rules and regulations regarding patient confidentiality, which will be discussed once treatment begins.

 Who is at risk for suicide?